alifgiant/list-based-sa-for-tsp/README.md

     - `SHOW_VISUAL` is to let python know if you want to see the visual result
     - `is_debug` is to show the running progress
 3. run `python3 main.py`, see final solution and distance on your terminal
+4. if you change something on the code, dont forget to run the test

 ## Result
 ### Map and Track